Differences between fixed and adjustable loans

-Borrowers might choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a favorable rate.
-Call Refresh Funding at 305-800-3863 to discuss how we can help.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+People choose these types of loans because interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Refresh Funding at 305-800-3863 for details.

-Most ARMs are capped, which means they won't increase over a certain amount in a given period.
-Your ARM may feature a cap on interest rate variances over the course of a year.
-For example: no more than a couple percent a year, even if the underlying index increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can go up in a given period.
-The majority of ARMs also cap your rate over the duration of the loan.
+The majority of Adjustable Rate Mortgages are capped, so they won't go up above a specified amount in a given period.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount your monthly payment can go up in one period.
+Most ARMs also cap your interest rate over the duration of the loan period.

-ARMs usually start at a very low rate that usually increases over time.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is fixed for three or five years.
+ARMs most often feature the lowest rates at the beginning of the loan.
+They usually provide the lower rate from a month to ten years.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for 3 or 5 years, then they adjust.
-These loans are usually best for people who expect to move within three or five years.
-These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+These kinds of loans are fixed for a certain number of years (3 or 5), then adjust.
+Loans like this are often best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who will sell their house or refinance before the loan adjusts.

-Most borrowers who choose ARMs choose them when they want to get lower introductory rates and don't plan on staying in the home for any longer than this introductory low-rate period.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they can't sell or refinance at the lower property value.
+Most borrowers who choose ARMs choose them when they want to take advantage of lower introductory rates and don't plan to stay in the home longer than the introductory low-rate period.
+ARMs can be risky when housing prices go down because homeowners could be stuck with increasing rates if they cannot sell their home or refinance with a lower property value.